-The following list are the FCC technical requirements for FM broadcasting.
-We confirm and verify that this transmitter complies with the technical requirements.
+This equipment has not been independently tested by an FCC recognised listed laboratory and for this reason it is not certified.
+The following list are the technical requirements for the certification of this transmitter.
+We hereby declare and verify that this transmitter complies with the following FCC technical requirements.